kyma-project/kyma/docs/getting-started/04-expose-microservice.md

    ```bash
    curl -ik "https://$SERVICE_DOMAIN/orders"
    ```
-   The system returns a similar response:
+   The system returns a response similar to this one:

   ```bash
   content-length: 2